We are committed to operating and producing metals with the least possible environmental footprint

 Waste

-Hochschild recognises the damage that hazardous and non-hazardous waste can cause if not managed correctly.
-To minimise the associated risks, we have extensive waste management plans and strategies in place.
-As a results of these efforts, including the implementation of the ECO Score, domestic waste generation has decreased by 45.9% since 2015.
+Hochschild recognizes the damage that hazardous and non-hazardous waste can cause if not managed correctly.
+To minimize the associated risks, we have extensive waste management plans and strategies in place.
+As a result of these efforts, including the implementation of the ECO Score, domestic waste generation has decreased by 52% since 2015.

 The percentage of marketable waste is calculated based on the total volume of recyclable and industrial waste generated in each mining unit.
-The objective is to market or donate more than 75% of the collected volume.
-In 2022 this objective was met and surpassed.
+Through a collaboration with a specialised waste management company, we recycle or commercialise most industrial waste streams, including used oil, scrap metal, plastics, used tires, among others.
+The objective by 2030 is to market or donate more than 80% of the collected volume, compared to 63% in 2023.

 Tailings Management

-Hochschild has 11 Tailings Storage Facilities (“TSF”) in total, nine of which are downstream with rock buttresses and two with a central berm with impoundments on both sides.
-Hochschild discloses full details on each of its TSFs and how they are managed.
+Hochschild has 11 Tailing Storage Facilities (“TSF”) in total, nine of which are downstream with rock buttresses and two with a central berm with impoundments on both sides.
+Hochschild discloses full details on each of its TSF’s and how they are managed.

-We have updated our Church of England report based on the outcome of a risk assessment in 2021, following the ICMM Global Industry Standard on Tailings Management.
+Our most recent Church of England report on TSFs was published in 2022, following the ICMM Global Industry Standard on Tailings Management.
 This Standard strives to achieve the ultimate goal of zero harm to people and the environment.

 To ensure the stability of our operational tailings facilities, we conduct external audits every two years.
-The latest audit took place in 2021 and concluded that all dams were stable, with only minor maintenance-related observations.
-An action plan addressed these issues in 2022.
-Our next audit is scheduled for end of this year.
-Hochschild provides induction and training on the policies regulating TSF management for employees.
+The latest took place in 2023 and concluded that all dams were stable, with only minor maintenance-related observations.
+Hochschild also provides induction and training on the policies regulating TSF management for employees.

 We fully support the need for greater transparency in the mining sector and therefore disclose comprehensive details on each of our TSFs and their management.